Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Sims, K., 1994, July.
 Evolving virtual creatures.
 In Proceedings of Annual Conference on Computer Graphics and Interactive Techniques (pp. 15-22).

+* Reynolds, C.W., 1987, August.
+Flocks, herds and schools: A distributed behavioral model.
+In Proceedings of Annual Conference on Computer Graphics and Interactive Techniques (pp. 25-34).

 ## Recent Reviews/Surveys/Books

 * Vie, A., 2021.
 Qualities, challenges and future of genetic algorithms: A literature review. arXiv preprint arXiv:2011.05277.